 The two reports will be circulated to all faculty members in the program, who will review them before making the final determination at the next faculty meeting whether the thesis merits Honors.
 The meeting must be held, the decision reached, and the candidate informed before the Registrar's deadline for that semester.

-Students who are interested in further information about the concentration should contact the Judaic Studies Office at 163 George Street to make an appointment with the undergraduate concentration adviser.
+Students who are interested in further information about the concentration should contact the Judaic Studies Office at 163 George Street to make an appointment with the undergraduate concentration advisor.
 [Tel: 401.863.3912] or Judaic@brown.edu.